marc2332/bliss/doc/docs/index.md

 ```
 [Read more about data plot](flint_data_plotting.md)

 ### Graphic selection in Flint

 BLISS provides tools to interact (select points, select shapes) with plot windows
 in **Flint**.
 Each scan object has a `get_plot()` method, that returns a `Plot`
 object.
 The argument to pass to `get_plot` is a counter: the plot containing
-this counter data is returned:
+this counter data is returned.

+!!! note
+    The architecture of Flint makes it a 'slave' of BLISS: many of its functionnalities must be launched from the BLISS shell, are not available directly from the Flint's graphical interface.

 ```python
 from bliss.common.plot import *